pasqal-io/horqrux/docs/index.md

             all_ops += ops

     return all_ops, param_names

-# We will use a featuremap of RX rotations to encode some classical data
+# We will define a function we want to learn and produce training data
 fn = lambda x, degree: .05 * reduce(add, (jnp.cos(i*x) + jnp.sin(i*x) for i in range(degree)), 0)
 DEGREE = 5